emilijus-sileikis/WokeVillage/documentation.md

 Roles determine what type of resource the NPC will be willing to gather, which further decreases the chance of the player to accidentally stumble upon the needed NPC.
 This encourages traveling and adventuring instead of grinding resources.
 Further more they have personality traits, some of them generous, some of them lazy, which will impact the loot you get from their gatherings and the time it takes for them to complete the task.

+Setup
+-
+These are instructions on how to build this project yourself:

+1. Clone this repo with `git clone https://git.mif.vu.lt/paskui/paskui-projektas.git`;

+---
+**NOTE:**

+Alternatively you can run `git clone https://git.mif.vu.lt/paskui/paskui-projektas.git` and then run `git submodule update --init --recursive`.

+And before building or editing source code, must run `./gradlew compilePaper`.

+**(Work currently only on `paper-nms` branch)**

+---

+2. Run `./gradlew build` or `./gradlew jar` to get jar file compiled or just open the folder where the source was cloned with IntelliJ IDEA or other preferred IDE.

 Issue Tracker:
 -
 Visit our [Git Issue Tracker](https://git.mif.vu.lt/paskui/paskui-projektas/-/issues)